kokoye2007/wifi-qr/README.md

 @paddatrapper- Mentor and Sponsor for Debian

+@arnabsen1729 - QR Scan from File via CLI and GUI

 - Sorry for Code Clean, Rebase and force upload.

 ## v0.1-1 is using bash reading replace with nmcli